Johore Tengah (Federal Legislative Council constituency)

-Johore Timor was a federal constituency in Johor, Malaysia, that has been represented in the Federal Legislative Council from 1955 to 1959.
+Johore Tengah was a federal constituency in Johor, Malaysia, that has been represented in the Federal Legislative Council from 1955 to 1959.

 The federal constituency was created in the 1955 redistribution and was mandated to return a single member to the Federal Legislative Council under the first past the post voting system.

 History

 It was abolished in 1959 when it was redistributed.